folio-org/docs/content/en/docs/ERM/Licenses/_index.md

 ### Terms

 Terms are the terms of use that define what you can or cannot do with the licensed content.
 In FOLIO, you can define the Terms that appear in license records through configurations in the Settings app.
 The Settings app is where you establish the term label, the type of term, default visibility of the term, and term status (primary or optional).
-For more information, see Settings > Licenses > Terms.
+For more information, see [Settings > Licenses > Terms]({{< ref "/settings_licenses.md#settings--licenses--terms" >}})

 Primary terms appear on every license record by default.
 Optional terms can be added on a license-by-license basis.